Career Advice for International Researchers

 State Career Services

-On their careers platform for science and research, you can find job offers of Baden-Württemberg’s higher institutions of education and research institutes as well as other employers that are of interest for your academic career.
-This service is offered in cooperation with academics, the largest careers portal for science and research in Germany.
+On their careers platform for science and research, you can find job offers of Baden-Württemberg’s institutions of higher education and research institutes as well as other employers that are of interest for your academic career.
+This service is offered in cooperation with academics, the largest career portal for science and research in Germany.

 For more information, follow the link: Baden-Württemberg International